 3.5 Mature spherules compared to young spherules

 Gene expression in mature spherules was also compared to young spherules.
 A relatively small number of genes were differentially expressed.
-Genes that most differentially expressed are in Table 5.
+Genes that most differentially expressed are in Table 4.
 The most highly up-regulated gene is a homolog of HSP31, which is a methylglyoxalase, a chaperone stress-response gene in yeast.
 The expression of this gene increases in response to DNA replication stress (ref).
-A ferritin-like protein, involved in iron regulation and oxidation, reactions is also up-regulated as are genes involved in mRNA splicing, transcription, and meiotic recombination were up-regulated.
-Expression of alpha-amylase-1 gene was also up-regulated; this gene is required for pathogenicity in Histoplasma capsulatum, but it’s role in the pathogenicity of Coccidioides spp. is unknown.
+A ferritin-like protein, involved in iron regulation and oxidation reactions is also up-regulated as are genes involved in mRNA splicing, transcription, and meiotic recombination.
+Expression of alpha-amylase-1 gene was also up-regulated; this gene is required for pathogenicity in Histoplasma capsulatum, but it’s role in the pathogenicity of Coccidioides spp. is unknown (Goldman).
 The most dramatically

 down-regulated gene was tyrosinase, a gene that plays a central role in the synthesis of melanin.
 Two genes that influence beta-glucan metabolism were also down-regulated, as were two other influencing DNA replication.